2026 Massachusetts House of Representatives election

 The 2026 Massachusetts House of Representatives election will be held on November 3, 2026, alongside the other 2026 United States elections.
 Voters will elect members of the Massachusetts House of Representatives in all 160 of the U.S. state of Massachusetts's legislative districts to serve a two-year term.
+The election will coincide with United States national elections and Massachusetts state elections, including U.S. Senate, U.S. House, Governor, and Massachusetts Senate.